Citeli-py/discord-updater/README.md

     cd discord-updater
     ```

-3. **Set Permissions**: Ensure that the script file (`discord.py`) has executable permissions.
+3. **Set Permissions**: Ensure that the script file (`discord-updater.sh`) has executable permissions.
 You can do this by running the following command:

     ```
     chmod +x discord-updater.sh